 The second ingredient is Cassia Seed which is a natural laxative.
 Coicis Extract, or Job's Tears is often used to stop diarrhea - so we have a laxative and an anti-diarrheal.
 Mulberry Leaf Extract helps control blood glucose levels, but there is no other connection to weight loss.
 The final ingredient, medical amylum, is just a starch as far as we can tell.

 Lida Daidaihua is not a weight loss supplement with much going for it.
+If the goal here is weight loss, perhaps Apidren plays a role for supporting weight loss using ingredients combined with a healthy diet and regular exercise.
 The ingredient list hides synephrine, which is a strong stimulant and then tells the dieter there are no side effects.
 Synephrine can cause increased heart rate, blood pressure, nervousness, anxiety, and irritability.
 If taken in excess, permanent damage to the body can occur.
 Lida Daidaihua sells for $50 per bottle.
 Dieters can choose to buy more than one bottle for an additional savings.

 Advantages of Lida Daidaihua

 - Ingredients are listed online.